The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 ABOUT

-I'm Dr. Jessie, Clinical Psychology PhD, educator, coach and consultant, with over 25 years of experience helping families heal the stress response patterns that shape relationships and secure attachment.
-My work weaves together neuroscience, somatics, and relational healing to help parents work with the nervous system patterns driving their reactions, so they can create emotionally available homes where children feel deeply seen and connected.
+I'm Dr. Jessie, Clinical Psychology PhD, educator, coach and consultant, with over 25 years of experience helping families heal the stress patterns that shape relationships and secure attachment.
+My work weaves together neuroscience, somatics, and relational healing to help families work with the nervous system patterns driving their reactions, so they can create emotionally available homes where children feel deeply seen and connected.
 Homes where families live in harmony.

 When a child feels deeply seen, something much greater than good behavior takes shape.